22 January 2018

 Elsa De Giorgi

 Italian stage and screen actress Elsa De Giorgi (1914-1997) worked also as a director and set designer and was a successful novelist.
-She had a prolific career in the Italian cinema under Mussolini, and after the war, she worked on stage with Luchino Visconti and Giorgi Strehler and in films by Pier Paolo Pasolini.
+She had a prolific career in Italian cinema under Mussolini, and after the war, she worked on stage with Luchino Visconti and Giorgi Strehler and in films by Pier Paolo Pasolini.
 But she is now best remembered for her extramarital affair with author Italo Calvino.

 Elsa De Giorgi